jhilgar/vulkanus-renderer/README.md

 [ASCII art](https://en.wikipedia.org/wiki/ASCII_art)

-Vulkanus is a small pedagogical project which aims to bring Vulkan-based 3D rendering to the console.
+Vulkanus is a small pedagogical project which aims to bring Vulkan-based 3D rendering to the command line.

 ## Setup